Tips To Renting Holiday Apartments — A Checklist

 TIPS TO RENTING HOLIDAY APARTMENTS

-- Scrutinize the booking site listing – some apartment rental sites use symbols while others provide detailed descriptions, and the best will provide both; make sure you’re very clear about the facilities and amenities, what exactly it is that you are renting, and what is being provided.
+Some apartment rental sites use symbols while others provide detailed descriptions, and the best will provide both; make sure you’re very clear about the facilities and amenities, what exactly it is that you are renting, and what is being provided.

-- Ask questions directly of the owner, manager or agent – never book a property immediately on the site, no matter how professional the apartment rental booking site looks, and how good their reputation is; unless you’re really stuck for time and are travelling at the last minute, always click that ‘enquire’ or ‘contact owner’ button and ask some detailed questions before committing.
+Never book a property immediately on the site, no matter how professional the apartment rental booking site looks, and how good their reputation is; unless you’re really stuck for time and are travelling at the last minute, always click that ‘enquire’ or ‘contact owner’ button and ask some detailed questions before committing.

-- Ask for photos, dimensions, a floor plan, address, and map location – if the site only has a few photos ask, to see more; if it doesn’t specify the property size, ask exactly what the floor space is; if you’re settling in for a while or staying with family or friends, ask to see a floor plan; and make sure you ask for a street address (although they might not give you a number) and/or a map reference, as sometimes properties are not where they should be.
+If the site only has a few photos ask, to see more; if it doesn’t specify the property size, ask exactly what the floor space is; if you’re settling in for a while or staying with family or friends, ask to see a floor plan; and make sure you ask for a street address (although they might not give you a number) and/or a map reference, as sometimes properties are not where they should be.

-- Find out if there’s a rental agreement or lease – some holiday rental owners are very relaxed, simply handing over the keys upon your arrival or even leaving them in the mail box or under a pot plant, while others will expect you to sign an agreement or, if it’s for a stay of one month or more, even a lease.
+Some holiday rental owners are very relaxed, simply handing over the keys upon your arrival or even leaving them in the mail box or under a pot plant, while others will expect you to sign an agreement or, if it’s for a stay of one month or more, even a lease.
 Ask if these documents are used, and if they are, ask the owner or agent to email them to you before you commit so you know exactly what you’re in for.

-- Ask exactly what the fee includes – if there isn’t an agreement or lease, don’t assume anything; ask if the fee on the booking site covers everything or whether it’s only for the rent and utilities such as Internet, gas and electricity cost extra, and if services like cleaning are included.
+If there isn’t an agreement or lease, don’t assume anything; ask if the fee on the booking site covers everything or whether it’s only for the rent and utilities such as Internet, gas and electricity cost extra, and if services like cleaning are included.
 If they are extra, ask for specific figures or, where it’s electricity or water that is determined by use and a meter, ask what guests pay on average for a stay similar to the one you’re doing.
 You’ll need these details to determine what your ultimate outlay will be.
 With internet, check if the cost is for unlimited access; sometimes a fee might cover a certain amount of data and then you’ll have to pay for more.

-- Find out if there’s an inventory – the use of a formal inventory of apartment amenities is not the norm everywhere and we didn’t come across them much until we started renting serviced apartments in Asia.
+The use of a formal inventory of apartment amenities is not the norm everywhere and we didn’t come across them much until we started renting serviced apartments in Asia.
 An inventory lists everything provided, from cutlery and linen to lamps and appliances.
 If one exists, the owner or agent will expect you to check everything’s there when you arrive, tick things off, and sign it.
 If you break, damage or lose something, you’ll be expected to pay for its replacement, so make sure you take a good look to check everything’s there and you’re not paying for something already missing.

-- Ask for the inventory in advance – if there is an inventory, ask them to email it to you in advance.
+If there is an inventory, ask them to email it to you in advance.
 It will be considerably more detailed than the description of what the holiday apartment includes on the website, so it will give you a better idea of exactly what is provided and what isn’t, and what you may need to buy or bring.
 Handy information if you’re staying for a couple of weeks or a month, especially if travelling with family or a group of friends.

-- Don’t hesitate to address the basics – it may sound petty to ask if there’ll be things like toilet paper, soap, bottled water and tea bags on your arrival, but these simple things can make a difference, especially if you arrive after a long journey, late at night when the shops are closed, or you’re staying in a location that might involve a trip back into the centre of town.
+It may sound petty to ask if there’ll be things like toilet paper, soap, bottled water and tea bags on your arrival, but these simple things can make a difference, especially if you arrive after a long journey, late at night when the shops are closed, or you’re staying in a location that might involve a trip back into the centre of town.
 If they don’t provide the basics, you can ask them to, or you can simply bring them along.
 Trust us, the toilet paper question is an important one!